carlosperate/awesome-microbit/README.md

 - [Vagrant C/C++ Development Environment](https://github.com/carlosperate/microbit-dev-env) - With a single command it creates a virtual machine with all the toolchain required to compile and flash C/C++ programs to the micro:bit (including  MicroPython).
 - [Android App](https://play.google.com/store/apps/details?id=com.samsung.microbit) - Connects and flashes programs to the micro:bit via Bluetooth.
 - [iOS App](https://itunes.apple.com/gb/app/micro-bit/id1092687276) - Connects and flashes programs to the micro:bit via Bluetooth.
-- [uFlash](https://github.com/ntoll/uflash/) - A utility for flashing the BBC micro:bit with Python scripts and the MicroPython runtime.
+- [uFlash](https://github.com/ntoll/uflash/) - A utility for flashing the micro:bit with Python scripts and the MicroPython runtime.
-- [MicroFs](https://github.com/ntoll/microfs) - A simple command line tool and module for interacting with the limited file system provided by MicroPython on the BBC micro:bit.
+- [MicroFs](https://github.com/ntoll/microfs) - A simple command line tool and module for interacting with the limited file system provided by MicroPython on the micro:bit.
 - [micro:bit uploader](https://www.touchdevelop.com/microbituploader) - Windows application that monitors your Downloads folder and flashes any new programs to the micro:bit.
 - [PXT Command Line Tool](https://www.pxt.io/cli) - Use the command line to program the micro:bit with javascript using PXT.